ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

   the network service is impacted.

-* Incident client receives the network incident from the "incident report" notification reported by incident server, and acknowledge it with the subsequent "incident ack" rpc operation.
+* Incident client receives the network incident from the "incident report" notification reported by incident server, and acknowledges it with the subsequent "incident ack" rpc operation.
   The incident client may further invoke the "incident diagnose" rpc to diagnose this network incident to find the probable root causes.

-* If the probable root causes have been found, the incident client can resolve this network incident by invoking the 'incident resolve' rpc operation to ask the incident server to resolve it, or dispatching a troubleshooting ticket or using other network functions (routing calculation, configuration, etc.) without known by the incident server.
+* If the probable root causes have been found, the incident client can resolve this network incident by invoking the 'incident resolve' rpc operation to ask the incident server to resolve it, or dispatching a troubleshooting ticket or using other network functions (routing calculation, configuration, etc.) without being known by the incident server.

-* In case of the 'incident resolve' rpc operation invoked by the incident client, the incident server will monitor the status of the network incident update the status of network incident to 'cleared' if the incident can be fixed.
+* In case of the 'incident resolve' rpc operation invoked by the incident client, the incident server will monitor the status of the network incident and update the status of network incident to 'cleared' if the incident can be fixed.
 For more detailed workflow, please refer to section 5.3.

 ## Interworking with Alarm Management